Zhu-Justin/Dependency-graphs/README.md

 A few things to note:
 - The analyzer shows the entire chain (run `./demo.py ./tests/foo.py`)
-- The analyzer designates unused packages
+- The analyzer designates unused packages (denoted as `(unused)`)
-- The analyzer designates `stdlib` packages
+- The analyzer designates `stdlib` packages (denoted as `(stdlib)`)
-- The analyzer is able to handle aliasing and multiple packages imported in one line
+- The analyzer is able to handle aliasing and multiple packages imported in one line (run `./demo.py ./tests/importbonanza.py`)
-- The analyzer is able to output the specific functions being called in the designated package (bracketed)
+- The analyzer is able to output the specific functions being called in the designated package (functions are bracketed)
 - The analyzer supports python3 code

 # Getting started